blinkhorn/react-redux-shopping-cart/README.md

 import { combineReducers } from 'redux'

 // the object returned by this function must have a key named `cart` since `cart`
-// will be a *prop* on our Cart container element const rootReducer = combineReducers({
+// will be a *prop* on our Cart component const rootReducer = combineReducers({
   cart //ES6 short hand for {cart: cart}
 })